Discrepancy Minimization in Input-Sparsity Time

 As mentioned above, the last step is conceptually challenging, as it must be done \emph{adaptively} ($V_t$ is being updated throughout iterations), and cannot be batched via FMM (assuming the OMv Conjecture \cite{hkns15})\footnote{The study of OMv originates from \cite{hkns15}, the \cite{lw17,ckl18} provide surprising upper bound for the problem.}.
-One of our key observations is circumventing this step by modifying the algorithm and analysis of Larsen, which allows for \emph{batching} these gaussian projections and then performing \emph{low-rank corrections} as needed in the last step.
+We circumvent this step by slightly modifying the algorithm and analysis of Larsen, and using the fact that, while the subspace $V_t$ is changing throughout iterations, the projected random Gaussian vectors $g_t$ themselves are \emph{independent} -- We show this enables to \emph{batch} the projections and then perform \emph{low-rank corrections} as needed in the last step.
 We now turn to explain our technical approach and the main ideas for overcoming these computational bottlenecks.